 How can I get involved?

 The CCSDO held a public hearing to receive public input on whether the CCSDO should adjust the current educational district boundaries of the San Diego County Board of Education on Sept.
 8, 2021.
+It also conducted hearings via live stream webcast on Oct.
+13 and Nov.
+10, 2021.

 For information on how to submit a live or written comment for an upcoming public hearing, please visit our public comment guidelines.